 This program provides services and infrastructure for open research at CMU through digital tools, training opportunities for research tools and practices, collaboration opportunities on data science projects, special events and advocacy, and a team of experts available as research consultants and collaborators.

-- Data Collaborations Lab (dataCoLAB) — We match up researchers who want help with their datasets with consultants who have data and computer science skills, and create opportunities for people with different technical and disciplinary backgrounds to work together, following best practices that enhance reproducibility.
+- Data Collaborations Lab (dataCoLAB) - We match up researchers who want help with their datasets with consultants who have data science skills, and create opportunities for people with different technical and disciplinary backgrounds to work together, following best practices that enhance reproducibility.

 - Consultations – Get in touch for help with any stage of the research process from grant writing and data management plans, to reproducible analysis workflows, to making any or all products of your research open.